-The Section 179 annual deduction limit was raised to $1 million, effective Jan.
-1, 2018.
-The highest annual investment limit for qualifying equipment purchases was set at $2.5 million.
-These limits will be indexed to inflation starting in 2019.
+The Section 179 annual deduction limit is $1 million.
+The highest annual investment limit for qualifying equipment purchases is $2.5 million.
+These limits are indexed to inflation starting in 2019.

 Yes.
 The equipment must be purchased (financed/leased) and put into service between Jan.
 1 and Dec.
-31 of that year to qualify for the deduction.
+31 of the current tax year to qualify for the deduction.